 You may request funding for a period of performance of up to 5 years, at no more than \$300,000 per year (inclusive of direct and indirect costs).
-The FY 2020 President's Budget does not request funding for this program.
-This program notice is subject to the appropriation of funds, and is a contingency action taken to ensure that, should funds become available for this purpose, HRSA can process applications and award funds appropriately.
 Awards to support projects beyond the first budget year will be contingent upon Congressional appropriation, satisfactory progress in meeting the project's objectives, and a determination that continued funding would be in the best interest of the Federal Government.